datenschleuder/zf-dropbox/README.md

 zf-dropbox
 ==========

-ZF-Dropbox - A simple Dropbox Client for Zendframework 1
+ZF-Dropbox - A simple Dropbox Client for Zendframework 1, OAuth2 used for authentication and requires no Curl.